Oculus-VR/homebrew-repo/meta-xr-simulator.md

 7. Click **Play** button of the Unity editor.
 It will launch Meta XR Simulator and open its Debug Window if everything is setup correctly.

 You may then install the [Meta XR All-in-one SDK](https://assetstore.unity.com/packages/tools/integration/meta-xr-all-in-one-sdk-269657) (v66 or above), or [Unity XR Interaction Toolkit](https://docs.unity3d.com/Packages/com.unity.xr.interaction.toolkit@3.0/manual/index.html), to develop your OpenXR app using Unity.

+## Develop OpenXR app using Godot

+You can use Godot 4.3 or a later release develop OpenXR apps with Meta XR Simulator on an Apple Silicon Mac.

+Here are the brief steps:

+0. Refer to the instruction above to install [Vulkan SDK](#vulkan-sdk) and [Meta XR Simulator](#install-and-use-meta-xr-simulator-on-macos)
+1. Follow the [Setting up XR](https://docs.godotengine.org/en/stable/tutorials/xr/setting_up_xr.html) page to configure your project.
+Make sure that OpenXR is enabled, and the XR initialization script is added to the root note of the XR scene.
+2. Use the Playtest buttons to test the scene.
+It will launch Meta XR Simulator and open its Debug Window if everything is setup correctly.

 ## More information